All major tax inventives and subsidies you need to be aware of when starting a business in France.

 … And depreciation allowance

-• The depreciation allowance assigned to all Innovation programs are included in the base of calculation.
+• The depreciation allowance assigned to all Innovation programs are included in the base of the calculation.

 … And running costs

-• Staff expenses as defined above benefits from an increase to a rate of 43%,
+• Staff expenses as defined above benefit from an increase to a rate of 43%,

 • Depreciation allowance benefits from an increase of 75% within operating costs.